rodolfodpk/go-crablet/README.md

 - **Tag-based Querying**: Query events using tags and event types to build different views of the same event stream
 - **Optimistic Concurrency**: Built-in support for optimistic locking using event queries and positions
 - **Event Causation**: Track event causation and correlation for event chains
-- **State Reduction**: Build current state by reducing over events using custom reducers
+- **State Projection**: Build current state by projecting over events using custom projectors
 - **Batch Operations**: Efficient batch operations for appending multiple events
 - **PostgreSQL Backend**: Uses PostgreSQL for reliable, ACID-compliant storage
 - **Go Native**: Written in Go with idiomatic Go patterns and interfaces